Pylons/pyramid/docs/narr/traversal.rst

 .. note:: If a :term:`root factory` is passed to the :mod:`repoze.bfg` "make_app" function as the value ``None``, no traversal is performed.
 Instead, it's assumed that all URLs will be mapped to code via :term:`URL dispatch`.
 No root factory, no traversal.
+It is also possible to mix-and-match traversal with URL dispatch.
+   When both a root factory (and therefore traversal) *and* "routes" declarations (and therefore url dispatch) are used, the url dispatch routes are checked first, and if none match, :mod:`repoze.bfg` will fall back to using traversal to attempt to map the request to a view.

 Items contained within the object graph are analogous to the concept of :term:`model` objects used by many other frameworks (and